“The iPad Pro is the most versatile computer you can own.”

 Apple has brought over Face ID, and unlike the iPhone, the iPad Pro can unlock by detecting your face in any orientation it’s held.
 You won’t need to worry about keeping the iPad in portrait orientation or tilting your head sideways when the tablet is in landscape mode.
 It unlocks swiftly in any lighting condition, permitted your face is directly in from of the iPad.
 We’re quite satisfied with Face ID here, and we haven’t missed Touch ID or the home button at all (Apple is still selling the 10.5-inch iPad Pro if you do prefer the home button).

 In portrait orientation, the volume rocker sits on the right edge with the power button up top.
 The same quad-speaker setup is still here, but there’s a crucial component missing — a headphone jack.
 While we’ve come to terms with the omission on the iPhone, we’re annoyed with its disappearance on the iPad Pro.
 Apple said it had to remove the headphone jack to keep the iPad Pro so thin, and the slimmer bezels didn’t leave a lot of room internally.
 It’s also Apple’s “wireless” philosophy, so it’s just the next step after taking it out of the iPhone in 2016.
-We think the headphone jack would still be a valuable option here, but if you have Bluetooth earbuds or headphones, you shouldn’t have any issues pairing them to the iPad Pro.
+We think the headphone jack would still be a valuable option here, but if you have Bluetooth earbuds or

 Another change is the positioning of the smart connector that lets you attach the iPad Pro to Apple’s Smart Keyboard or third-party keyboards.
 The connector is now on the back of the iPad instead of being on the bottom edge.
 This doesn’t really change any functionality of the iPad, but it does mean the Smart Keyboard also got a revamp.
 There are now two viewing angles, but we’re still not fans of the typing experience.
 The keys don’t deliver a satisfying click, and the fabric-like material isn’t pleasant to touch.
 It does silently manage to get the job done, but it’s too expensive at $200 for the 12.9-inch iPad Pro ($179 for the 11-inch).
 Take a look at alternative keyboard covers, though there aren’t many others available just yet.